finnatinform/you-are-awesome/README.md

-# Libraries i am really thankful for :heart:
+# Things i am really thankful for :heart:

 ## Technologies, which will bring us to the moon :rocket::full_moon:
 * [ReactJS](https://reactjs.org/)